freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 Journalist
 ----------

-The journalist will be using a *Journalist Workstation* to view submissions with the SecureDrop Application.
+The journalist will be using a *Journalist Workstation* to view submissions with SecureDrop Inbox.
 The tasks performed by the journalist will require the following set of passphrases:

 -  The Qubes full disk encryption (FDE) password of the Journalist Workstation they use, required to unlock system storage on boot.
 -  The Qubes system user password for the Journalist Workstation they use, required to log in.